RichardFreedman/Encoding_Music/SPARQL.md

 SPARQL (SPARQL Protocol and RDF Query Language) is a standardized query language used for querying and manipulating data stored in RDF (Resource Description Framework) format.
 RDF is a flexible and extensible data model for representing information in the form of subject-predicate-object triples.
 In this lesson, we will explore the basics of SPARQL queries and how they can be used to retrieve specific information from RDF datasets.

+### What is a Schema?

+In the context of SPARQL queries, a schema provides a structured way to define the structure and relationships of data elements within an RDF dataset.
+It helps in organizing and categorizing different types of data by associating them with meaningful classes and properties.
+The schema namespace, often indicated by prefixes like `schema:`, allows us to reference these classes and properties in our queries.

 ## SPARQL Query Basics

 SPARQL queries consist of several essential components: